zaynabhkr/Granfield-Database/README.md

 - Query the database to view the various tables and views for a detailed understanding of the relationships.

 This database schema is ideal for educational institutions or organizations seeking to manage software licenses, track software usage, and maintain user and machine information efficiently.
+For a better understanding, a presentation named "Granfield presentation.pdf" is provided alongside the database schema, detailing the UML diagrams, constraints, and information about the stakeholders involved in the development and maintenance of the system.